masc-ucsc/docs/docs/pyrope/06c-pipelining2.md

 While it's possible to instantiate low-level flops, the recommended, programmer-friendly method is to declare a **register** using the `reg` keyword.
 This makes statefulness explicit and prevents common bugs.
 The compiler guarantees that a `reg` is a state-holding element.

 A register's value at the start of a cycle is its **current state**.
-New values are assigned to its **next state** using the `::[defer]` syntax.
+New values are assigned to its **next state** using the `.[defer]` syntax.
 This clear separation avoids the ambiguity between a register's input (`din`) and output (`q`) pins that plagues many HDLs.

 In our syntax, a bare reference to `total` reads the register's current state (its 'q' value).
-The `total::[defer]` construct defers a write to the end of the cycle, defining the logic for its 'din' pin, which will become the state in the next cycle.
-The `::[defer]` attribute also serves as the canonical way to read the end-of-cycle (next-cycle) value in debug contexts.
+The `total.[defer]` construct defers a write to the end of the cycle, defining the logic for its 'din' pin, which will become the state in the next cycle.
+The `.[defer]` attribute also serves as the canonical way to read the end-of-cycle (next-cycle) value in debug contexts.
 If you need to snapshot the current 'q' value before later code modifies the register within the cycle, just copy it into a local: `const counter_q = counter`.

 === "Structural flop style"
     ```
     mut counter_next:u8:[wrap=true] = ?

-    const counter_q = __flop(din=counter_next::[defer]  // defer to get final update
+    const counter_q = __flop(din=counter_next.[defer]  // defer to get final update
                        ,reset_pin=ref my_rst, clock_pin=ref my_clk
                        ,enable=my_enable            // enable control
                        ,posclk=true